tjpeden/tjpeden.github.io/src/blog/notable_people_who_inspire_me.md

 I've been thinking a lot about the people who inspire me, specifically those who are well known or famous.
 The start of this year dawned a new age for me, both in the literal sense, but also in two very important philosophical ones.
-The first is related to the literal one, this year I turned thirty.
-Some consider thirty the "true beginning of adulthood."
-To me, it will definitely mark a new chapter in my life.
+The first is related to the literal one, this year I turned thirty and some consider thirty the "true beginning of adulthood."
+Second, it will definitely mark a new chapter in my life.
 I want the next decade of my life to be more successful that the last, I want to push the boundaries and step out of my comfort zone, as it were.
 To that end, I started reflecting on this list of people who inspire me.
 In no particular order,